-As Colin Powell Said, "A dream doesn't become reality through magic; it takes sweat, determination and hard work."
-And if your dream is to become financially fit/stable than you are on a right page.
+As Colin Powell said, "A dream doesn't become reality through magic; it takes sweat, determination and hard work."
+And if your dream is to become financially fit/stable then you are on the right page.
 This beginner's guide to Indian stock market will help you get familiar with all sort of institutions, and exercises to help you get financially fit.
-Hence we have prepared this beginner’s guide to Indian stock market.
-Being financially fit is not limited to having good bank balance but it's about generating the other source of income.
+Hence, we have prepared this beginner’s guide to Indian stock market.
+Being financially fit is not limited to having a good bank balance but it's about generating the other source of income.
 And our guide on how to invest in share market for beginners will give a kick start to your journey in Indian stock market.

 Beginner investors in Indian stock market are afraid because they assume it is risky, timely, and complex.
 Yet, in this guide to Indian stock market we have tried to simplify everything for you.
 This, however, is easier said than done.
 This guide teaches you how to invest in the share market for beginners.
 We provide a step-by-step guide to the Indian stock market to make the process easier.

 For starters, what is the stock market?
 Where is it?
 How do I start investing?
 Such questions turned into a common theme last year (2020) we have seen an increase in number of people decided to put their money into stocks during the lockdown mainly to make a diversified stock basket.
 These are important questions because without knowing the answers to them, the base of your exercise, how do you expect to sculpt a generous and fit bank statement?